Computational Identification of Catalytic Covalent Organic Frameworks

 The student will be primarily supervised by Dr Matthew Dyer, who has experience in the application of computational modelling of porous materials, including high-throughput screening studies and COFs (see references).
 Dr Dyer will provide the necessary technical training in computational materials chemistry.

-We want all of our staff and Students to feel that Liverpool is an inclusive and welcoming environment that actively celebrates and encourages diversity.
+We want all our Staff and Students to feel that Liverpool is an inclusive and welcoming environment that actively celebrates and encourages diversity.
 We are committed to working with students to make all reasonable project adaptations including supporting those with caring responsibilities, disabilities or other personal circumstances.
 For example, if you have a disability you may be entitled to a Disabled Students Allowance on top of your studentship to help cover the costs of any additional support that a person studying for a doctorate might need as a result.

 Availability